-Worth some $15 billion, the KF-X project is aimed at developing a twin-engine, 4.5 generation multirole fighter equipped with an AESA radar, which is much more advanced than the passive electronically scanned array radar currently in service.
+Worth some $15 billion, the KF-X project is aimed at developing a twin-engine, 4.5 generation multirole fighter equipped with an AESA active electronically scanned array radar, which is much more advanced than the passive electronically scanned array radar that's currently in service.

-Seoul and Washington are in negotiations, expected to take up to three years, for transfer of the other 21 technologies.
+For the transfer of the rest of the 21 technologies, Seoul and Washington are in is currently under negotiations, with Washington, which are expected to take up to three years, for transfer of the other 21 technologies.

 Indonesia is a key partner for the KF-X plan, financing 20 percent of the development costs.
 The Southeast Asian nation will also be entitled to acquire the aviation technology of the project and bring home one experimental airplane.